EVANATD/OnlineQuizApp/README.md

 This code creates a table called "users" in a MySQL database.
 The table has three columns: "user_id", "username", and "password".
 The "user_id" column is set as the primary key, which means it uniquely identifies each row in the table.
 The "username" column is set as a unique and non-null field, which means that it cannot contain duplicate values and cannot be left empty.
 The "password" column is also non-null, which means that it must contain a value for each row in the table.
 Additionally, the "user_id" column is set to auto-increment, which means that it will automatically assign a new value for each new row added to the table, starting from 1 and incrementing by 1 each time.

 When the user registers the user's name is added into this user table.If same name exist the user is asked to use another name for registering.

+If the user selects login the user is asked for username and password.
+If the username don’t exist it will ask to register.
+If it already exists it will ask which category the user want to choose.

+category table pic

+CREATE TABLE categories (
+  cat_id INT PRIMARY KEY,
+  cat_name VARCHAR(50) UNIQUE NOT NULL
+);

+This code creates a table called "categories" in a MySQL database.The table has two columns: "cat_id" and "cat_name".The "cat_id column" is defined as an integer data type and is used as the primary key for the table.
+Primary keys are used to uniquely identify each record in the table.The "cat_name" column is defined as a varchar data type.
+It is set to be unique and not null, which means that it must have a value and cannot be duplicated in the table.